 How to Add in Valencia and What to Do There

 Stay the Night or Visit en Route?
-With four-and-a-half hours of train travel ahead of you, it might be tempting to stay the night in Valencia.
-However, I would prefer to travel from Valencia to Barcelona in the evening - say from 6pm until 9pm - and then get a late dinner... in Barcelona, rather than waste your morning in transit.
+With 4.5 hours of train travel ahead of you, it might be tempting to stay the night in Valencia.
+However, it's preferable to travel from Valencia to Barcelona in the evening—say from 6pm until 9pm—and then get a late dinner in Barcelona, rather than waste your morning in transit.

 The old town area has a great small-town feel to it (but you'll get that in spades if you visit Gracia in Barcelona).

-Alternatives to Valencia: Other Detours on the Way from Madrid to Barcelona
+Alternatives to Valencia: Other Detours Between Madrid and Barcelona

-Logroño Has all of the gourmet food of San Sebastian but it's cheaper and closer to Madrid and Barcelona.
+Logroño: This city has all of the gourmet food of San Sebastian, but it's cheaper and closer to Madrid and Barcelona.
 This would be my choice.

-Zaragoza A very convenient stop as it is on the same train line as Madrid and Barcelona, but there's little to see apart from its two cathedrals.
+Zaragoza: This convenient stop is on the same train line as Madrid and Barcelona, but there's little to see apart from its two cathedrals.

-Cuenca and Valencia I may... have said that Valencia is not a must-see destination when you're already visiting Madrid and Barcelona, but when you add in Cuenca, it suddenly is.
-Visit Cuenca's stunning ravine and hanging houses en route from Madrid to Valencia; round off your day with paella near your hotel in Valencia and head off to Barcelona the next day: Cuenca and Valencian paella is better than just Valencia.
+Cuenca and Valencia: Visit Cuenca's stunning ravine and hanging houses en route from Madrid to Valencia; round off your day with paella near your hotel in Valencia; and head off to Barcelona the next day: Cuenca and Valencian paella is better than just Valencia.